Updated: Mar 5

 Of course, in most lives and relationships, this misuse of power is intermittent.
 But it can have a frequency that essentially governs the relationship.
 The one asserting power is reinforced and may begin to use it as their modus operandi (MO) for making life conform to their will.
 The one acquiescing becomes conditioned to submitting.
 That mindset can slowly morph to influence a larger and larger portion of their relationship.
 The one who submits begins to look for ways to avoid the application of power by the other by avoiding topics of conversation or trying to anticipate the other’s needs in order to keep them “happy.”
 The power misuser also becomes conditioned to expect the submission and all of the anticipatory behavior the submitter has begun to exhibit.
 Often, neither side is actually aware of this disintegration in their relationship.
 Neither may be truly happy even when there is not an active conflict.

 The submitter, or abusee, needs to accept personal responsibility for their role in the relationship.
 They need to focus on recognizing the exhibition of abuses of power, becoming more assertive that such exhibitions are not tolerated, increase their EQ, eliminate their anticipatory behaviors, which may actually be stimulators for more exhibition by the other.
 I am not suggesting that this is easy, or that it can be done without support.

-Moving back from the dark side, as we all know, talk is cheap.
+Moving back from the dark side.
+As we all know, talk is cheap.
 It is easy enough to talk about this stuff.
 It is another story as we try to put it into practice.
 Perhaps consider trying to increase your awareness of how these various forms of power play out in your life.
 Try to recognize when you might be the misuser and when you are the recipient of such misuse.
 You might be surprised.
 Then, consider how things might have gone differently.
 How might you have said what you said that could have added energy to the other person while also accomplishing your goal?
 How might you have responded, in a positive and assertive way, to someone's misuse of power with you?
 You might be amazed at how much your world can change.